ByteGuard-HQ/byteguard-security-logger-aspnetcore/README.md

 - `RequestUri`
 - `RequestMethod`

-These map into the same structured scope keys that the core package uses via `SecurityEventMetadata`, so your logs remain consistent whether you log from web requests or from background services.
+These map into the same structured scope keys that the core package uses via the `SecurityEventMetadata` class, so your logs remain consistent whether you log from HTTP requests or from background services.

 ### Predefined values in metadata